akalakaco/akalaka.github.io/_posts/2022-04-08-brothers-story-blessing-disguise.md

 share-img: /assets/img/Cool Kids - Long Distance Relationship (1).png
 tags: [caregiving, siblings, stories, community, support]
 ---
 First, I want to start off by simply not telling my story.
-I'm a sib, but then again I'm not defined as <u>just a sib</u>.
+I'm a sib, but then again I'm not defined as <i>just a sib</i>.
 I've lived my life, have failed, have triumphed, and have failed again.
 I owe my strength and my personality to what I've learned from my brothers and the character I’ve built.

 Autism was funny when I learned about it when I was young.
 Being 1st gen in America and AAPI [Asian Americans and Pacific Islanders], the culture was still relatively unfamiliar with intellectual and developmental disabilities, and how to nurture it.
 So are my brothers forever slow or is this just a phase?
 I was lost in the sense of what my brothers were.
 I couldn't decipher whether it was them being sick or something.